 But for as much improvement that the Saturn version saw, one detrimental flaw was made.
 The soundtrack by Umemoto was ported over to the Saturn’s PCM format, and in doing this, the overall quality of the sound is diminished and several songs have a slightly off key sound to them.
 This was due to Umemoto coding the audio engine himself on the PC-98 to handle changing time signatures and allow for additional manipulation.
 In porting the sound over, this was not done with this taken into account.
 For what was believed to be budgetary reasons by Umemoto himself, he was not informed or asked to come back to handle the porting, and expressed disappointment over this.
 He also expressed that had he been able to work on the Saturn port, he would have most likely added a few new scores as well as rearrangements of a few tracks to make use of the Saturn sound chip more efficiently.

 Despite this setback, the Saturn port was for a long time the definitive edition of the game in many fans’ eyes, citing the extra scenarios, great packaging and incredible quality of voice talent.
-Of the official versions released of YU-NO, the Saturn version is very much the most accessible and achieved edition of the game.
+Until the 2017 remake, the Saturn version was very much the most accessible and achieved edition of the game.

 In 2000, Elf began to release their old PC-98 material in repackaged form for the Windows OS.
 For all the games, the selling point was that graphics, sound and material was kept identical to the PC-98 iterations, giving fans a chance to play their old favorites again without hooking up their worn out old systems.
 This was kept true across all the games Elf repackaged, except for YU-NO, which strangely saw some changes to the script.